Rustington, West Sussex

-You’ll support the Wellbeing team to plan and deliver person-centred care and support to the blind veterans.
-You’ll support the veterans with their personal care needs, ensuring high standards of hygiene while always upholding their dignity.
+You’ll support the Wellbeing team to plan and deliver person-centered care and support to the blind veterans.
+You’ll support the veterans with their personal care needs, ensuring high standards of hygiene whilst always upholding their dignity.

-You’ll also organise medication for our veterans and support them to experience high quality and safe dining experiences, sometimes arranging the delivery of meals to bedrooms.
+You’ll also organise medication for our veterans and support them in experiencing high-quality and safe dining experiences, sometimes arranging the delivery of meals to bedrooms.

 You’ll complete documentation to an accurate and high standard relating to care needs such as risk assessments, observations, care plans and handover notes.